ClementNerma/Rave/docs/master.md

 The only exception is for float types: integers cannot be automatically converted to floats, as the precision could result in inexact rounds.

+**NOTE:** Operations are permitted between different number types.
+For example, dividing an unsigned number by a signed one is accepted and will return a number of the same type than the left operand.

 ### Assignment operators

 Assignments operators are numeric operators applied on the assignment operator (`=`).
 They allow for example to add a value to an entity without writing its name twice.
 Here is the syntax: